Apolos7/sales-backend/Readme.md

 ## ⚠️ How to run this project

-After downloading the project, you will first need to set `JWTSECRET` as an environment variable, after that you can run `mvn install` to download the dependencies and then select which profile you want to use (this setting is present in  `application.properties`), after these simple steps you can run the application.
+After downloading the project, you will first need to set `JWTSECRET` as an environment variable, after that you can run `mvn clean compile` to download and compile the dependencies and then select which profile you want to use (this setting is present in  `application.properties`), after these simple steps you can run the application.